 The Environmental Protection Agency (EPA) was created in 1970 as an independent agency by Presidential Executive Order 11472.
 The EPA is the primary enforcer of all federal environmental laws.
 The major laws that form the legal basis for the EPA's regulatory power can be found at the EPA's site.

 The EPA provides online access to many of its technical and public information documents.
+To locate studies, a search of the EPA website, or viewing the EPA's topical webpages is recommended.
 The National Service Center for Environmental Publications (NSCEP/NEPIS), which is a central repository for all EPA documents, contains more than 28,000 titles in both print and electronic format.
 The Envirofacts Data Warehouse provides the public with direct access to EPA data.

 The Environmental Appeals Board is the final agency decision-maker on administrative appeals under all major environmental statutes that EPA administers.
 Many of the Environmental Appeals Board's formal written opinions are available online through this site.